 - ½ cup Unsweetened Almond Milk

 - ¼ cup Heavy Cream

-- In a small bowl, combine the Creole seasoning, salt, and paprika - then toss the shrimp in this mixture making sure that all the shrimp is well coated, then set it aside.
+- In a small bowl, combine the Creole seasoning, salt, and paprika - then toss the shrimp in this mixture making sure that all the shrimp are well coated, then set them aside.

-- In a large skillet cook the bacon over medium-high heat, until crisp, then remove it from the pan, crumble it, and set aside.
+- In a large skillet cook the bacon over medium-high heat, until crisp.
+Remove the bacon from the pan, crumble it, and set it aside.
 Reserve about 1 tablespoon worth of the bacon drippings in the skillet - plus all the little brown bits in the pan.
 You don't have to be exact with the 1 tablespoon - just your best estimate will be fine.

-- To the skillet, add 1 tablespoon of butter and the minced garlic, cook for about 30 seconds, then add the chopped peppers to the skillet.
+- To the skillet, add 1 tablespoon of butter and the minced garlic, cook for about 30 seconds (still over medium-high), then add the chopped peppers to the skillet.

 - Once the peppers are just beginning to soften (about 1-2 minutes) add the shrimp.
-Cook until shrimp are done (about 4-5 minutes depending on the size of your shrimp) - being careful not to overcook them.
+Cook until the shrimp are done (about 4-5 minutes) - being careful not to overcook them.

 - Remove the shrimp and peppers from the pan and set them aside.
 Leave all the remaining liquid in the skillet.

 - Add all of the ingredients for the sauce to the skillet.
 Whisk until everything is well combined and bring to a simmer.
 Allow it to simmer until it has reduced some and has thickened to a gravy-like consistency.

 - In a large saucepan, heat the almond milk, heavy cream, tomato paste, and butter until it reaches a low boil. remove from heat and stir in cheese.
 Continue stirring until the cheese is all melted.